 If you can’t find what you need from these six lenders’ offerings, or just want to shop around more, Credible recommends checking out local and regional credit unions and banks for more HELOC options.
-Or, shop with Credible to find a great rate on a cash-out refinance or personal loan.
+Or, shop with Credible to find a great rate on a c, or personal loan.

 Here are the answers to some of the most commonly asked questions about HELOCs.

 What are the requirements to get a HELOC?

 Every lender has its own requirements, but these are the qualifications you’ll usually need to meet:

 - Credit score: At least 680

 - Debt-to-income ratio: No higher than 43%

 Lenders might adjust certain requirements up or down depending on other aspects of your finances, allowing you to compensate for a weakness in one area with a strength in another area.